Course: INFO 270 / BIOL 270. University of Washington

 Our learning objectives are straightforward.
 After taking the course, you should be able to:

 We will be astonished if these skills do not turn out to be among the most useful and most broadly applicable of those that you acquire during the course of your college education.

-Each of the lectures will explore one specific facet of bull.
+Each of the week-long modules will explore one specific facet of bull.
 For each week, a set of required readings are assigned.
-For some weeks, supplementary readings are also provided for those who wish to delve deeper.
+Supplementary readings are also provided for those who wish to delve deeper.

 Week 1.
 Introduction to bull.
 What is bull?
 Concepts and categories of bull.
 The art, science, and moral imperative of calling bull.
 Brandolini’s Bull Asymmetry Principle.

 Week 2.
 Spotting bull.
 Truth, like liberty, requires eternal vigilance.
 How do you spot bull in the wild?
 Effect sizes, dimensions, Fermi estimation, and checks on plausibility.
 Claims and the interests of those who make them.
 Forensic data analysis: GRIM test, Newcomb-Benford law.

 Week 3.
 The natural ecology of bull.
 Where do we find bull?
 Why news media provide bull.
 TED talks and the marketplace for upscale bull.
 Why social media provide ideal conditions for the growth and spread of bull.